 Janice's nephew, Kyle Hinton, came by with his four-wheel drive pick-up truck, an impressive amount of cold-weather gear, and a remarkable supply of hunting equipment and he and I went coyote hunting.

-Coyote hunting is fun, if you like to hunt, but it also serves a very real and serious purpose out here.
+Coyote hunting is fun, if you like to hunt, but it also serves a very serious purpose out here.
 Coyotes are a real threat to the safety of people, pets and livestock and there are a significant number of them constantly roaming around, looking for hunting opportunities.
 They travel in small packs and occasionally take down a calf.
-The loss of a single cow is a serious loss for a cattle farmer.
+The loss of a single cow is serious business for a cattle farmer.

 Farming usually operates on a razor-thin profit margin.
 Families don't get rich farming; they’re lucky if they make a comfortable living.
 Count your blessings that there are people like Harlan and Sue and Buford whose love of the open country and all-day-long labor outweighs their desire to accumulate large savings accounts.